mikio13/IS4302Project/README.md

 npx hardhat test

-Dependencies to install:
+Steps to run Express.js frontend + backend:

+cd client

-npm install @openzeppelin/contracts
+npm install (to ensure that you have the updated node_nodules)

+make sure you have mongodb running

+npm run server